-Unlike the school bell in the US, the school chime in Japan sounds calm.
-This school chime in Japan uses the melody of Westminster Chimes.
-It has been primarily used in elementary and junior high schools nationwide for over a half-century.
-The soothing sound has the effect of calming students to start and end classes at school.
+Unlike the US school bell, the school chime has a distinct and calming sound.
+This chime uses the melody of Westminster Chimes and has been used in elementary and junior high schools across the country for over fifty years.
+Its soothing sound helps to create a peaceful atmosphere and prepares students to start and end their classes at school.

 Apart from what we see and smell, sounds also play a significant role in communicating how the food is delicious.
 For instance, the sound of a carbonated drink can create a refreshing feeling even before taking a sip.
 Another example is the sizzling sound of a steak being cooked.
 The sizzling sound evokes the juicy juices coming out of a steak that has been grilled.